adiredri/Deep-Learning-Project/MileStone3/README.md

 ---

 ### Experiment 1 – Basic CNN (No Regularization)
-**Goal:**
-Build a minimal CNN and test its baseline ability to classify cars.

-**Architecture:**
-- 3 Convolutional Blocks
-- MaxPooling + ReLU
-- Fully Connected Head (no dropout, no normalization)
-- No data augmentation
+A minimal CNN with 3 convolutional blocks and no regularization or data augmentation.

 **Results:**
 - Accuracy: 8.88%
 - F1 Score: 8.52%
 - Loss: 4.6955

-**Conclusion:**
-This model failed to learn meaningful patterns.
-The lack of depth and regularization, along with no augmentation, made it ineffective on a complex dataset like ours.

 ---

-### Experiment 2 – Modified CNN + BatchNorm + Dropout
+### Experiment 2 – CNN + BatchNorm + Dropout
-**Goal:**
-Add regularization to improve generalization.

-**Architecture:**
-- 4 Convolutional Blocks
-- BatchNorm after each convolution
-- Dropout (p=0.5) before the final layer
-- No data augmentation
+Expanded to 4 convolutional blocks.
+Added Batch Normalization and Dropout (p = 0.5), but still no augmentation.

 **Results:**
 - Accuracy: 8.16%
 - F1 Score: 6.23%
 - Loss: 4.5436

-**Conclusion:**
-Despite deeper architecture and added regularization, performance barely improved.
-This emphasized the importance of data variation and augmentation, especially in low-data-per-class settings.

 ---

 ### Experiment 3 – Advanced CNN + Data Augmentation
-**Goal:**
-Combine regularization and augmentation for maximum performance.

-**Architecture:**
-- Same as Experiment 2
-- Augmentations: RandomCrop, HorizontalFlip, ColorJitter
-- Trained for 40 epochs
+Same as Experiment 2, with the addition of augmentations (RandomCrop, HorizontalFlip, ColorJitter).
+Trained for 40 epochs.

 **Results:**
 - Accuracy: 72.26%
 - F1 Score: 72.17%
 - Precision: 72.99%
 - Loss: 1.1026

-**Conclusion:**
-This configuration dramatically improved performance.
-By combining architectural depth, normalization, dropout, and rich augmentation, the model learned generalizable patterns and became competitive with fine-tuned ResNet-50.
-This validated the viability of training from scratch with a strong data pipeline.

 ---